gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`IncrementFanSpeedRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#IncrementFanSpeedRequest)

 ### TemperatureObject {#TemperatureObject}
 An object containing a temperature.
 It displays an expected change in the value of a temperature or a target temperature before and after change.
-The value is expressed as a number with one decimal point.
+The value is expressed as the number of the first decimal point.

 #### Object field
 | Field name       | Type    | Field description                     | Required |